zenfyrdev/bootloader-unlock-wall-of-shame/misc/samsung-unlock.md

 > [!NOTE]
 > This guide does not work with most North American Samsungs!<br/>
 > The only exceptions are devices prior to the S7, and Exynos devices.<br/>
-> This will not work on One UI 8 or later!
-Samsung has completely removed the ability to unlock starting with One UI 8.
+> While direct bootloader unlocking is impossible on many One UI 8+ devices or North American variants, upgrading from One UI 7 to One UI 8 is still possible — but only if you follow the specific firmware update rules in the section below.

 ## OEM Unlocking